 However, it’s not mandatory to see both the museums and St.Peter’s Basilica the same day.
 You can easily split the visit in two days!

-The entry to St. Peter’s Basilica is free for all visitors and can’t be booked in advance.
+The entry to St. Peter’s Basilica can’t be booked in advance.

 Consider that on Sundays when the entrance to the Vatican Museums is free (the last Sunday of the month) the Basilica also sees a huge increase in visitors, try to avoid this date.